prebid/prebid.github.io/prebid-video/video-long-form.md

 sidebarType: 4
 ---

-# Getting Started with Long Form Video
+# Getting Started with Long-Form Video
 {: .no_toc }

-If you’re new to header bidding and Prebid review the following to get a general understanding of Prebid.js
+If you’re new to header bidding and Prebid review the following to get a general understanding of Prebid.js.

 -	[What Is Prebid?]({{site.github.url}}/overview/intro.html)
 -	[Getting Started with Prebid]({{site.github.url}}/overview/getting-started.html)